Hyacinth macaw (Anodorhynchus hyacinthinus)

 |Size||Length: 100 cm (2)|

-- Usually only a single hyacinth macaw chick in a clutch is will make it to maturity.
+- Usually only a single hyacinth macaw chick in a clutch will make it to maturity.

 - The illegal pet trade presents a major threat to the hyacinth macaw through over-collection.

-- The hyacinth macaw is more likely to be found in grassland rather than dense rainforest.
+- The hyacinth macaw is more likely to be found in grassland than dense rainforest.

-The hyacinth macaw is classified as Endangered (EN - A1bcd+2bcd) on the IUCN Red List 2002 (1) and listed on Appendix II of CITES (3).
+The hyacinth macaw is classified as Endangered (EN) on the IUCN Red List (1) and listed on Appendix II of CITES (3).

-Hyacinth macaws are the largest parrots in the world, reaching a massive 100 cm in length (4).
+Hyacinth macaws (Anodorhynchus hyacinthinus) are the longest parrots in the world, reaching a massive 100 centimetres in length (4).
 They have striking cobalt blue feathers, contrasting with the bare yellow eye ring and yellow patch of skin next to the lower bill (4).
 The tail is particularly long (2), and the powerful black bill is deeply curved and pointed (4).